 Before taking lamivudine and tenofovir,

 • tell your doctor if you have any of the conditions mentioned in the IMPORTANT WARNING section, or if you have or have ever had bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily) or bone fractures, hepatitis C or other liver disease, or kidney disease.
-For children taking this medication, tell your doctor if they have or have ever had pancreatitis or have received treatment with a nucleoside analog medication such as an NRTI in the past.
+For children taking this medication, tell your doctor if they have or have ever had pancreatitis.

 • you should be aware that your body fat may increase or move to different areas of your body, such as your upper back, neck (''buffalo hump''), breasts, and around your stomach.
 You may notice a loss of body fat from your face, legs, and arms.